 Friends, this post will be difficult for all of us.
 If you’ve had a very recent loss, it’s probably not the best time to read this one.
 Save it for later when you’re stronger.
 I am not even sure I should be sharing this.
 I don’t know who it will help.
 Maybe you, but maybe just me.
 I do know that I feel called to share it, and I am very sure that it is a necessary part of the healing process.

 Modern medicine has essentially removed death from our everyday lives.
-People today don’t experience the number of personal losses to a death that people did even 100 years ago.
-Death used to be common place in our homes due to wars, illnesses that now have common place treatments and cures, accidents, and the prevalence of livestock in people’s everyday lives.
+People today don’t experience the number of personal losses to death that people did even 100 years ago.
+Death used to be common place in our homes due to wars, illnesses that now have readily available treatments and cures, accidents, and the prevalence of livestock in people’s everyday lives.
 We had so many rituals and social structures around death that supported and ushered people through the process.
 Mourning jewelry that contained images and remains were prevalent.
-People do still wear mourning or remembrance type jewelry, but it is typically disguised as regular jewelry so that no one but the wearer knows that it contains ashes or a lock of hair or is actually a finger print or the imprint of the electrical impulse of a heart beat from an electrocardiogram.
+People do still wear mourning or remembrance type jewelry, but it is typically disguised as regular jewelry so that no one but the wearer knows that it contains ashes, a lock of hair, or is actually a finger print or the impression of the electrical impulse of a heart beat from an electrocardiogram.
 Death has become something to be handled discreetly, privately.
 I believe that has made it more difficult for those who are grieving, and we are all grieving.
 We need to talk about it!
 Candidly.
 But we don’t.
 People don’t talk about it when they have been witness to the final moments of life.
 It’s painful.
 It’s intensely personal.
 It’s packed with conflicting emotions that are difficult to describe in words.
 Perhaps it’s not considered polite to share the contents of that experience.
 Honestly, manners—superficial, defined social structures—don’t matter that much to me anymore.
 People, feelings, experiences, being totally present, deeply listening, understanding, and questioning are the things that I care about and pour myself into these days.
 Transparency, vulnerability, truth.
 These are the conduits to healing.

 The last two weeks leading up to Paul’s last day had been a constant effort to keep him comfortable.
 The cancer was pervasive.
 It was everywhere, lungs, brain, abdomen, colon, liver, intestines, everywhere.
 Our chief concern was, of course, managing pain.
 We soon arrived at a crossroads where, in order to manage the pain and keep him comfortable, we would have to relinquish his ability to remain conscious.
-This was an insanely difficult decision making process for us to navigate.
+This was an insanely difficult decision-making process for us to navigate.
 We knew every choice we made about the medications that were being used could mean that we were interacting with the essence of what made Paul Paul for the last time.
 Some of the drugs being used to manage pain could, in fact, lead to his death.
 During this time, Paul would have what we described as long pauses.
 There would be periods of time when he would just stop breathing.
 We would all huddle close to him thinking that the moment had come.
 Then, after up to two or three minutes (an eternity!), he would start breathing again.
 These long pauses happened multiple times a day for days on end.
 It was traumatizing.
-Because we would frequently take turns going home to sleep, shower, changes clothes, and walk dogs, there were several times when a period of long pauses occurred when one of us was not at the hospital.
+Because our son and I would frequently take turns going home to sleep, shower, changes clothes, and walk dogs, there were several times when a period of long pauses occurred when one of us was not at the hospital.
 When this happened, we would call the one who was not there and stay on the phone while we hurried to get back to the hospital terrified that we might miss Paul’s final moment.
 Like I said, traumatizing.

 He had not been conscious in over a week.
 The Paul we knew was gone, but his body remained.
 It was hard to understand what was keeping him tethered.
 A member of the palliative care team explained that sometimes the dying have a need for privacy in their final moments.
-So, we left the room for several hours at a stretch, both of us, for the first time since Paul was admitted to the hospital, but it only seemed to agitate Paul.
-Even unconscious, he rested more comfortably when we were in the room.
+So, our son and I left the room for several hours at a stretch, both of us, for the first time since Paul was admitted to the hospital, but it only seemed to agitate him.
+Even unconscious, Paul rested more comfortably when we were in the room.
 I asked a member of our palliative care team why Paul was lingering when it was so difficult.
 I just didn’t understand how his body could possibly be enduring.
-The palliative care team member was an older doctor, and he gently explained to me, in the most beautiful way, something that had never occurred to me before.
+The palliative care team member I was speaking to was an older doctor, and he gently explained to me, in the most beautiful way, something that had never occurred to me before.
 He said that, in his career, he had been present at countless deaths and countless births.
 He said that not all people arrive easily.
 For some, the birth process is difficult, a struggle, and that the same is true of the death process.
 For some, it is difficult.
 It is a struggle.
 I’m not sure why that had never occurred to me.
-Again, I think it might be because we as a society do not talk and share enough about the ubiquitous human experience that the dying process is.
+Again, I think it might be because we as a society do not talk and share enough about the ubiquitous human experience that is the dying process.
 It makes sense, though, right?
 Birthing is called labor.
 There is pain.
 Then, so, too, dying is also a labor, and some labor more than others just as in the birthing process.
 Paul was in labor, struggling to be born into the next life, and we were witnesses, but after talking with the doctor, I saw myself as a coach as well and began to think about what Paul needed from me, how I could come alongside him as his partner in the process instead of merely his care-giver and advocate.

 On morning of the last day, I arrived at the hospital early.
 Our son had been with Paul through the night and headed home for a little while.
 Shortly after our son left, Paul’s breathing became labored and noisy, loud.
 It was difficult to be in the room.
 It was brutal.